Independent operators

 What are some of the factors that we look at to make the status decision?

 We also look at factors such as the materials, tools, and equipment you use, and if there are any costs associated with doing the work, such as the cost of obtaining, maintaining, operating and repairing the materials, tools and equipment.
-We look at who pays for these costs and who decides where to purchase the material .
-We consider the person’s ability to earn a profit or suffer a loss in the work they are doing.
+We look at who pays for these costs and who decides where to purchase the material.
+We consider the person’s ability to earn a profit or suffer a loss in the work they’re doing.

 How will I know what decision was made?

-Once we reach a decision about a person’s status, we send a letter to each person who signed the questionnaire – the individual as well as the business(es) for whom they are completing work.
+We send a letter to each person who signed the questionnaire – the individual as well as the business(es) for whom they are completing work – once we reach a status decision.
 The letter outlines their WSIB responsibilities resulting from the decision.

 Is a clearance certificate the same as a ruling?